pelitro-rcw/dengue-tabular-models/README.md

 # Generative embedding extends tabular foundation models to dengue early warning from sparse surveillance data

 The repository reproduces the full featurisation pipeline and the headline raw-versus-enriched comparison reported in the manuscript from a single weekly dengue and rainfall dataset and a small set of Python scripts.
-One command expands two raw weekly columns into roughly 105 latent features and passes them to a tabular foundation model.
+One command expands two raw weekly columns into 132 features and passes them to a tabular foundation model.

 ## Background

 Routine dengue surveillance returns very little structured signal each week.
 In practice a surveillance unit holds two usable weekly columns, notified case counts and rainfall.
 That is too sparse for a tabular foundation model to perform well on directly.
 The two columns nonetheless carry latent structure: annual seasonality, monsoon and ENSO low-frequency climate variation, rainfall accumulation and threshold effects, and short-term transmission acceleration.
 This pipeline makes that structure explicit.
-It expands the two raw columns into about 105 domain-grounded, leakage-safe features, the step we describe as generative embedding, and then passes the embedded representation to TabPFN to produce a weekly early-warning probability.
+It expands the two raw columns into 132 features, of which 108 are domain-grounded and leakage-safe and 24 are canonical catch22 descriptors kept as a control, the step we describe as generative embedding, and then passes the embedded representation to TabPFN to produce a weekly early-warning probability.

 The reported result is the lift obtained by moving from the raw two-column input to the embedded feature set, not the absolute score.
-Every run records three rungs of an enrichment ladder, raw two-column to case-only to enriched, so the contribution of the embedding is read directly rather than inferred.
+Every run records an enrichment ladder that runs from the raw two columns through case-only and domain-only representations to the full enriched set, alongside a catch22-only control, so the contribution of the embedding and of the generic descriptors can both be read directly rather than inferred.
 The pipeline is evaluated at three nested geographic scales, Quezon City, the 17 Philippine administrative regions, and eight dengue-endemic countries, under a leave-one-year-out protocol in which the imputer, the rank-Gaussian transform, and the classifier are all fitted on the training years alone.

-The early-warning target is peak-anchored and therefore case-derived, which places a ceiling on achievable discrimination at an AUROC of roughly 0.85.
+The early-warning target is peak-anchored and therefore case-derived, which bounds achievable discrimination.
+The enriched representation reaches an AUROC of 0.87 at the city, 0.84 across regions, and 0.75 across countries.
 The work is presented as an internal-validity demonstration of the featurisation method rather than a claim of operational forecast skill.

 ## Authors